seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 # Analysis drawn on the effectiveness of each of the test classes

+# A discussion on the effect of equivalent mutants on mutation score accuracy
 Equivalent mutants are mutations in the code that do not change the behavior of the program.
 Such that it is impossible to make a test case that would kill that mutant or make that mutant survive.
 This is a problem as they still contribute to the mutation score and can inflate or deflate that score, without providing additional insights into the robustness of the test suite.
 These equivalent mutants can be hard to detect as it requires analyzing the branches and possible outcome of the code.
 We tried to detect these mutants by
 - Manual inspection, where we manually review the mutated code and compare its behavior with the original code to determine if the mutation is equivalent.
 But this was  very time-consuming.
 - Automated code analysis tools we used, Pitest which is a mutation testing tool for Java.
 PIT had built-in mechanisms to detect and filter out equivalent mutants (Kill or Survived based on our test suite).